The smell of books and worn carpet

 I haven’t needed to use a library in a long time, but I’ll never forget the safe haven it provided for my child’s imagination.
 And how great is it that my mom never told me to ‘go play with friends’, but rather indulged my desire for words and worlds?

-2 thoughts on “The smell of books and worn carpet
+2 responses to “The smell of books and worn carpet”